liza-p/-template-engine/README.md

 ![](img/img.png)

 ## How to test
-There are unit test provided in the ```test``` directory.
-To run test go to the root directory via the terminal and run the next command.
+There are unit tests provided in the ```test``` directory.
+To run tests go to the root directory via the terminal and run the next command

 ``` npm run test```